electricimp/AmazonDRS/examples/README.md

 - Executes the following cycle: places a test order, waits for 8 sec, cancels the order, waits for 12 sec
 - Logs all responses received from the Amazon DRS

+**Please note that this example is not production-oriented at least due to the necessity of exposing agent's URL.**

 Source code: [Replenish.agent.nut](./Replenish.agent.nut)

 ## Example Setup and Run ##